awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 With the modifier `ForAnyValue`, if any one of these tests returns true, the condition returns true\.
 The last test returns true, so the condition is true; because the `Effect` element is set to `Deny`, the request is denied\.

 **Note**
-If the key values in the request resolve to an empty data set \(for example, an empty string\), a condition operator modified by `ForAllValues` returns true\.
-In addition, a condition operator modified by `ForAnyValue` returns false\.
+If the key values in the request resolve to an empty data set, such as an empty list, a condition operator modified by `ForAllValues` returns true\.
+A condition operator modified by `ForAnyValue` returns false\.